My Cousin Vinny: Awards and nominations

-Continuing reputation
+Retrospection

-My Cousin Vinny is generally considered to have held up as one of the most remembered and watched movies of the 1990s.
-The movie performed well in home video sales and rentals and received frequent play on cable television.
-The film's catchier quotes became well known as well.
+My Cousin Vinny performed well in home video sales and rentals and received frequent play on cable television.
+Some of the film's quotes have become well known.

-One element that aged somewhat awkwardly was Austin Pendleton's role as a stuttering and ineffective public defender.
-Pendleton suffered from stuttering in his childhood before overcoming it; during filming he did not enjoy dredging up bad memories from his teenage years and, afterward, he was not pleased to be publicly associated with the character.
-In a 2022 interview, he said that he felt the role nearly ended his career, and, after receiving angry letters from stutterers, said he regretted agreeing to perform the role at all.
+Austin Pendleton's role as a stuttering and ineffective public defender reminded him of his teenage years, when he suffered.
+He did not like being publicly associated with the character.
+In 2022, he said that he felt the role nearly ended his career.
+After receiving angry letters from stutterers, he regretted agreeing to perform the role.
 Casting director David Rubin said that Pendleton's scenes, while funny, probably would have been changed significantly in a newer movie.